2019 Ukrainian presidential election: Results

 Results of the first round by electoral district:

 Results of the second round by electoral district:

 About 18.9 million people voted in the first round of elections on 31 March, a turnout of 63%.
-Volodymyr Zelenskyy of Servant of the People (who received 31% of the vote) and incumbent president Petro Poroshenko (16%) advanced to the second round on 21 April.
+Volodymyr Zelenskyy of Servant of the People and incumbent president Petro Poroshenko advanced to the second round on 21 April.

 Exit polls following the second round predicted that Zelenskyy would win with more than 70% of the vote.
 With only 3% of the votes counted, the CEC confirmed similar preliminary results.
 Poroshenko conceded the election in a speech soon after polls closed and exit poll data was released.
 He wrote on Twitter that "We succeeded to ensure free, fair, democratic and competitive elections...
 I will accept the will of Ukrainian people."

 The below table shows each candidate's share of the valid vote, calculated excluding invalid votes using the results provided by the Central Election Commission: